subscriptions-project/swg-js/docs/deferred-account-flow.md

 Typically, the publisher's site can initiate deferred account creation when it receives the entitlements data, e.g. via `setOnEntitlementsResponse` callback.
 Thus the possible code could look like this:

 ```
+// Publisher function to create a new user account or link subscription to an existing account
+const createOrUpdateAccountPromise = new Promise(...);
 function onEntitlement(entitlements) {
   if (!entitlements.enablesThis()) {
     return;